Matt provides our free “get to know us sessions” at Brisbane Counselling Centre

 He strongly believes that the therapist’s personality, ability to build rapport and relate to a client’s world-view are of utmost importance in therapy.
 He is effective at quickly getting to the root of his clients’ worries and drawing on a range of evidence based interventions to assist his clients to cope with their issues.
 Matt is particularly adept at helping individual clients and couples with finding a sense of meaningfulness.
 Matt likes to help clients to accept themselves for who they are.
 Self acceptance is so important.
 When we accept ourselves for who we are we like ourselves.
 We have confidence so we can stop “people pleasing” and not fear saying what we want to say to our partners and friends.
 Matt also uses the latest advanced technology (developed through Japanese governmental research) to help people deal with their fears and anxieties.

-Two of Dr Matt’s life goals are to trek to the North Pole and climb Mount Everest.
+Another two of Dr Matt’s life goals are to trek to the North Pole and climb Mount Everest.

 Qualifications & Research